 Protecting trees is one of many ways we can reduce pollution, increase health through removing contaminants from the air as well as assist in stormwater mitigation + carbon sequestration.
 In addition to these positive impacts on the environment, trees also contribute to improving community quality of life through increasing property value, reducing noise, calming down traffic, and providing shade within public areas.

 Tree Protection and Wetland Preservation

 Central Florida is blessed with dedicated conservation areas and local leaders and volunteers who devote their time to protecting Orange County’s wild places.
 Re-foresting our urban spaces is a priority along with concerning the trees on site of the desired development space.
 We have to start valuing our trees during the development review process and make sure wetlands and forests are preserved or mitigated within the county.

-Conservation gives much needed habitat space for wildlife.
+Conservation gives much-needed habitat space for wildlife.
 As Orange County develops, wildlife is increasingly displaced.
-Providing specific areas for conservation allows wildlife to find a home and gives them much needed space to maintain Florida’s biodiversity.
+Providing specific areas for conservation allows wildlife to find a home and gives connected spaces to maintain Florida’s biodiversity.